mateusz29/qgis-yolo-plugin/README.md

 - QGIS 3.42 (Münster)
 - Windows 11
 - OSGeo4W distribution

-## ⚙️ Python Dependencies

-YOLO-MOD requires the `ultralytics`, `torch`, and `onnxruntime` Python packages to be installed in the QGIS Python environment.

-⚠️ These dependencies are not installed automatically by QGIS and must be installed manually (e.g. in OSGeo4W).

 Future releases and updates will be published through the GitHub repository.

 ## Description